MSBivens/bootcamp_flask_mysql/README.md

     Become familiar with the logic that is required to validate a user logging into a webite Process a user logging out of an application Practice using session

+Private Wall, Objectives:
+    Practice connecting a Flask application to a MySQL database Include login and registration
+    Self Join relationships
+    Continue to think about web security and how others could potentially hack your site